edme88/automationPython/README.md

   * See 2 products names in cart dropdown
   * See price in Dollars of 2 products in cart dropdown
   * See price in Euros of 2 products in cart dropdown
+  * See price in Libras of 2 products in cart dropdown
 * Checkout
   * Buy in the Store and check order ID
 * ContactUs